HMIS/LSASampleCode/README.md

 # Dependencies
 In order to run the code as is, a user must have access to a SQL Server (or SQL Server Express) database with:
 * Permissions that allow creating and populating tables.
-* HMIS data in tables modeled after HMIS CSV FY2022 v1.2.
+* HMIS data in tables modeled after [HMIS CSV FY2022 v1.3](https://www.hudhdx.info/Resources/Vendors/HMIS_CSV_Specifications_FY2022_v1.3.pdf).
 Naming conventions for tables use an hmis_ prefix with the CSV file name -- e.g., hmis_Project.

 Specifically, the LSA sample code requires the tables listed below.
 Only records where DateDeleted is NULL are relevant.
 * hmis_Organization